Do you want to start fasting more but need tips on how to make fasting easier?

 “The hunger was unbearable.
 I know it’s temporary and that my body is healing itself, but I just can’t do it.”

 I’m not going to lie, those criticisms are real, and all the benefits in the world don't matter if you can't actually do it.
-So here are tools and tips for how to make fasting easier and no big deal for me these days, especially the 1-2 day fasts…
+So here are the tips for how to make fasting easier and these tools are why it’s no big deal for me these days, especially the 1-2 day fasts…

 - You may need to work up slowly if you've never done this before!

-- We'll get the most difficult one out here: You'll need to deny yourself and learn self-discipline — especially while your body and hormones are adjusting!
-It's crazy that some people haven't missed a meal in years or ever.
+- We'll get the most difficult one out here: You'll need to deny yourself and learn self-discipline–especially while your body and hormones are adjusting, and you may be feeling quite hungry!
+However, it’s crazy that some people haven't missed a meal in years or ever.
 There's more on this below and in my weight loss post.

 - Drinking coffee is okay when fasting, but without sugar.
 Add real cream if you need it because fats don't have much of an effect on your fast.